GoogleCloudPlatform/gke-autoneg-controller/README.md

   ${HOST_PROJECT_ID}
 ```

-Lastly, on each cluster in your project where you'd like to install `autoneg`, run these two commands:
+Lastly, on each cluster in your project where you'd like to install `autoneg` (version `0.9.1`), run these two commands:
 ```
 kubectl apply -f deploy/autoneg.yaml